Workshop

 Exploring

-What type of variables are older and sister?
+What type of variables are older and younger?
 What are the implications for the test?

 Do a quick plot of the data.
 We don’t have a causal relationship here so either variable can go on the x-axis.